Create and use endpoints

 SambaNova models displays a list of models provided by SambaNova.

-Figure 1.
-Add an endpoint window -
+Figure 3.
+Create endpoint window -

-Select from Model Hub displays a window with a list of downloaded models that correspond to a selected ML App, as shown in Figure 2, or a list of all the downloaded models if an ML App is not selected.
+Select from Model Hub displays a window with a list of downloaded models that correspond to a selected ML App, as shown in Figure 4, or a list of all the downloaded models if an ML App is not selected.
 The list can be filtered by selecting options under Field of application, ML APP, Architecture, and Owner.
 Additionally, you can enter a term or value into the Search field to refine the model list by that input.
 Choose the model you wish to use and confirm your choice by clicking Use model.

-Figure 2.
+Figure 4.
 Select from Model Hub

 -